tfausak/tfausak.github.io/_drafts/ruby-classes.md

 ```

 Turns out that's not sufficient for determining if an object is an instance of a class.
-In particular, test mocks pretend to be something they're not by overriding the `is_a?` method.
+In particular, test mocks pretend to be something they're not by overriding `#is_a?`.
 Desugaring the `case` statement reveals why it fails.

 ``` rb